rklare89/d287-java-frameworks/README.md

 <h3>Project Section F:</h3>

-<strong>Prompt:</strong> F.  Add a “Buy Now” button to your product list.
+<strong>Prompt:</strong> Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:

 •   The “Buy Now” button must be next to the buttons that update and delete products.